DennisFederico/unity.ecs.sandbox/README.md

 This is a sandbox project for Unity's Entity Component System (ECS) and the C# Job System.
 It is composed of a few simple sample scenes with some basics ***tests*** of Unity's ECS, and for me to experiment with the new system and use as a reference for future projects.

-**NOTE:** This is a work in progress and it's not meant to be a tutorial, a complete project, or a collection of Best Practices, but a bunch of simple scenes to test and learn how to use the Unity ECS Model Api.
+**NOTE:** This is a work in progress and it's not meant to be a tutorial, a complete project, or a collection of Best Practices, but just a bunch of simple scenes to test and learn how to use the Unity ECS and it's API.

 **NOTE 2**: Some of these scenes are based or inspired by different sources, including Unite talks about ECS, [Code Monkey](https://unitycodemonkey.com/) (Hugo, I'm a big fan), [TurboMakesGames](https://www.youtube.com/c/TurboMakesGames) and [Wayn Games](https://www.youtube.com/@WAYNGames) videos...
 (I hope you guys get to check this project at some point :) ).